Football Concussions: Prevention, Diagnosis, and Recovery

 Today, we know more about what happens in the brain during a concussion.
 We know that an athlete who sustains one concussion is 4-6 times more likely to sustain another.
 We know that many players return to play before healing or don’t report their concussion symptoms at all.
 When they do this, they put themselves at risk for more severe injuries, the worst of which is the rare but potentially deadly second impact syndrome (SIS).

 Returning to play before healing also increases the risk of developing symptoms that don’t go away as quickly or that don’t go away at all without treatment (a condition known as post-concussion syndrome).
 Players should know the signs of post-concussion syndrome (PCS) and get treatment as soon as possible if their concussion symptoms persist.
-PCS affects 10-20% of all concussion patients.
+PCS affects up to 30% of all concussion patients.
 We’ll share some resources to learn more about it later in this post.

 What Is a Concussion?